jjane-ta/42-CPP03/README.md

     - Is not possible take more health than max_health.

 - Out of Subject : The next and prev attributes are implemented to store all instances of this Class that are created and thus make it possible to find the target by name.

+## Ex01
+ScavTrap class: This clas is derived of ClapTrap base class
+  - The constructors call the base class's constructors before updating the class values and printing their own messages.
+  - The functions attack and takeDamage call the function of the base clas.
+  - The function beRepaired override base class function.
+  - New var _isGuard is setted true when ScavTrap::guarGate member function is called.

+ ClapTrap class: Updated
+  - Now default destructor is virtual.
+  - Now default constructor and some private vars are protected.
+  - Now beRepaired function is virtual.